assetgraph/assetgraph/README.rst

 url(...)``) in inline and external CSS and converts them to ``HtmlStyle`` relations directly from the Html document.

-Effectively the inverse of ``transforms.convertHtmlStylesToInlineCssImports``.
+Effectively the inverse of ``assetGraph.convertHtmlStylesToInlineCssImports``.

 Example::